SJ23 Tech Tip A10, (Updated 2023-04-19) Bob Schimmel, Robert Trower, Randy Cook, & Robert Hasegawa.

 COMPONENTS

 LEGALESE & CAPACITY PLATE - The trailer capacity plate is shown here.
 If you cross the 49th parallel, you MUST have a capacity plate attached to the frame and have proof of ownership in hand.
-If you don't own the trailer you better have a signed and dated letter from the owner (include date, owner address and phone number) giving the named borrower permission to use trailer equipped with VIN#.
-In the body of the letter state where you are going, how long you intend to be on the other side of the border and the purpose of the visit.
+If you don't own the trailer you better have a signed and dated letter from the owner (include date, owner address and phone number) giving the named borrower permission to use trailer registered with VIN# till and end date.
+In the body of the letter state where you are going, the purpose of the visit and how long you intend to be on the other side of the border.
 Customs people can be real picky, so smile when they ask you.

-LIGHTS - An SJ23 trailer requires three types of illuminated lights if it is to be towed on a public road; signal lights (brakes, left & right), a cluster of triple lights in the center of the frame indicating it is wider than 80", clearance lights to mark the width of the trailer to passing and opposing vehicles and a licence plate light.
+LIGHTS - An SJ23 trailer requires three types of illuminated lights if it is to be towed on a public road; signal lights (brakes, left & right), a band of 3 horizontal lights in the center of the frame indicating it is wider than 80", clearance lights to mark the width of the trailer to passing and opposing vehicles and a licence plate light.
 I'm not sure if clearance lights are required on the fenders, being the widest part of the trailer.
-In my experience these lights take a beating so I use passive reflectors.
+In my experience fender lights take a beating so I use passive reflectors.
 Regardless, orange in front and red to the back.
 See Tech Tip A08 for electrical maintenance.

 AXLES & SUSPENSION - This EZ Loader frame is made of (3x4)" rectangular steel tubing 1/8" thick with all components bolted together.
 It was factory equipped with a single 3500 lb.
 (1588 Kg) straight axle on springs equipped with 10" electric brake drums.
 When radial tires finally appeared on this continent I installed the highest load rated tires that could fit the rims, P235x75R15.
-This combination can support an empty SJ23 but it is close to its limits.
-This is one of the reasons why I converted the trailer from a single 3500 lb. axle to tandem 3500 lb. axles.
+This combination can support an empty SJ23 but it is close to its limit.
+This is one of the reasons why I converted the trailer to tandem 3500 lb. axles.
 See Tech Tip A04 and A03 for a description of the conversion.
-If you want a tandem axle then each axle should have a GAWR rating of 3500 lbs (1588 Kg), not 2000 lbs.
+If you want a tandem axle then each axle should have a GAWR rating of >3500 lbs (1588 Kg), not 2000 lbs.
 If a tire blows on a 3500lb. axle then the other axle has a fighting chance to support all the weight till you stop.
 Brakes are mandatory with a GVWR of 6000 lbs.
-Both axles have drum brakes.
+All wheels have drum brakes.

 The trademark construction of EZ Loader trailers is to bolt all components together so it can be adjusted to support most any shape load and weight.
 Welding may be cheaper than bolts but you'll appreciate the bolts if you ever have to adjust anything.
 This feature has its price which means you have to inspect the nuts on a regular basis.
 I use an old race car technique and applied a dab of silicon sealant between each nut and the exposed thread.
 That ended my worry of nuts turning loose.
 Checking the trailer annually should be part of your routine safety inspection.

 FENDERS - There are two sets of steel straps to support the tops of the fenders and two more at the bottom of each fender, one at the front and the other at the back.
-You can just see one of them inside the left fender.
+You can just see a set inside the left fender above.
 With four straps supporting each fender they no longer vibrate at highway speed.
 I don't allow anyone to step on them, including myself!
 That's what the aluminum ladder lashed along the front of the trailer is for.

 KEEL SUPPORT & GUIDE - The combination keel support, (1.5x3)" steel tubing with keel guides, is visible in the center of the trailer above.
 The bottom of the keel guide is lined with soft cedar and the vertical sides are lined with slippery UHMW.
 Since the keel support bar is adjustable (up/down) with the crank shown at right, I raised the bar up to the keel to support ~600 pounds of it.
 This offsets some of the weight on the support pads and the hull.
 Thus I have correct dimensions between the keel support and the hull pads.
 For reference purpose, the bottom of the keel rests just below the bottom of the trailer frame.

 NOTE - I judiciously grease the thread so it is easier to raise the bar to full height.
-If I eat my Wheaties in the morning I can jack the hull up off a pad so I can slip cardboard in the gap.
+If I eat my Wheaties in the morning I can jack the hull up off a pad to slip cardboard in the gap.

-I think one of the two previous owners of the trailer added this bar.
+I think the original owner of the trailer added this bar.
 The hand crank is strong but has all the hallmarks of a DIY garage mechanic.
 Its a nice feature.

 SUPPORT PADS or BUNK BOARDS - Panache's trailer is equipped with four fully articulating support pads that each consist of two pressure treated (2x4)"s that you can see above.
 Each pad can rock left/right on top of its mounting post to rest flat against the hull for its full surface.
 Each pair of posts can rock fore/aft on a common cross bar hinged from the bottom of the side rails.
-Together they do the job quite nicely.
-In addition, each (2x4)" can be adjusted left/right for a fine alignment to the hull.
-But once the (2x4)'s are aligned I locked them for stability and ease of launching.
+Together they align perfectly to the hull.
+Each post can be adjusted left/right for a fine alignment to the hull.
+In addition, each (2x4)" can be rolled independently to fit flat against the hull.
+Once the (2x4)'s are aligned I locked them for stability and ease of launching.
 There is such a thing as too many adjustments on the launching ramp!
 This is definitely a time to leave well enough alone.
 I calculated that the four pads actually provide more support than two full length 6" bunk boards due to their large contact area with perfect alignment.

 • Each support post consists of telescopic square tubing with an internal threaded rod to adjust the length.